armandyam/photo_mesh/README.md

 Extract a face contour from a photo, generate a 2D triangular mesh with Gmsh, and overlay a synthetic PDE solution on the face region.

 ### Features
-- Face parsing with BiSeNet (pretrained weights)
+- Face parsing with BiSeNet (pretrained weights) - face-only segmentation excluding neck, clothing, and left ear
 - Midline detection with MediaPipe FaceMesh
 - 2D mesh generation from the face contour (Gmsh)
 - Synthetic PDE visualization and image-colored mesh overlays